50 Abandoned Houses That Are Begging to Be Restored

 This home looks like it’s in great shape and with a second-story porch it’ll feel like hanging out in a treehouse a little.
 If you want the real deal, check out these incredible DIY treehouses.

 This place looks big enough to be part of a castle.
-Though the exterior is weathered it would surely stun if it were cleaned up a little, like one of these 50 extremely remote castles.
+Though the exterior is weathered it would surely stun if it were cleaned up a little.
+Keep these 12 DIY projects you should never do yourself in mind, though.

 This Colonial-style house has seen some better days but it’s an architectural masterpiece if fixed up the right way.
 Did you know a gabled dormer is a great way to add square footage to a house?